‘RHOBH’ Star Brandi Glanville Addresses Gina Kirschenheiter’s Husband’s Affair On Twitter

 Brandi and Eddie share two sons, Mason, 16, and Jake, 12.

 In addition to pointing out their similar experiences with past affairs, Brandi revealed that both she and Gina ran into some legal issues after their former partners’ affairs were exposed.
-As fans may recall, Brandi was arrested for a DUI in October 2010 and Gina was arrested in February on suspicion of DUI.
+As fans may recall, Brandi was arrested for a DUI in October of 2010, and Gina was arrested in February on suspicion of DUI.

 “I messed up,” Brandi tweeted at the time.
 “I take full responsibility for my actions.
 I regret my bad choice, and am thankful to God that no one got hurt.
 I’m sorry.”